fe-moldark/wesleykent-website/thebasics.markdown

 - The `chmod` command can be used to add or otherwise alter permissions for a file.<br>
 For example: `chmod +x filename` will give you executable permissions, or something like `chmod 777 filename`, where the number is whatever permissions you want to designate.<br><br><br>

 This breakdown makes sense to me, but might be horribly explained to you.
-There are number of ways to explain this, and I'm sure you can find a video or another explanation if this didn't quite hit the mark.
+There are number of ways to explain this, and I'm confident you can find another resource out there if this didn't quite hit the mark.
 Cheers.
 <br>